metagentools/ConDiGA/README.md

 * `all_genes.output` contains `minimap2` mapping results for the predicted genes
 * `Assemblies` contains FASTA files of the downloaded reference genomes

+##  Issues and Questions

+If you have any questions, issues or suggestions, please post them under [CondiGA Issues](https://github.com/metagentools/ConDiGA/issues).

+## Contributing to Phables

+Are you interested in contributing to the Phables project?
+If so, you can check out the contributing guidelines in [CONTRIBUTING.md](https://github.com/metagentools/ConDiGA/blob/develop/CONTRIBUTING.md).

 # Acknowledgement

 The ConDiGA logo was generated using [DALL·E 3](https://openai.com/dall-e-3) from [OpenAI](https://openai.com/) with the following prompt.